Green Business - Outreach & Education

 Frequently Asked Questions

-• Republic Services, the contracted garbage hauler for Kent, also provides waste prevention education and support to businesses.
+• Republic Services, Kent's contracted garbage hauler, also provides waste prevention education and support to businesses.
 Republic Services' staff can provide site visits to review existing services, determine recycling potential, and assess space constraints for adding waste containers.
 Call Republic Services at 253-872-7220.

 • Participating businesses may receive tools to help them sort and collect recyclables and organic waste.
 These tools include plastic containers in different sizes, container lids, compostable bags, wheeled trolleys, and multilingual posters and container labels.